NanoComp/meep/doc/docs/Python_User_Interface.md

 ### PML

 This class is used for specifying the PML absorbing boundary layers around the cell, if any, via the `boundary_layers` input variable.
 See also [Perfectly Matched Layers](Perfectly_Matched_Layer.md). `boundary_layers` can be zero or more `PML` objects, with multiple objects allowing you to specify different PML layers on different boundaries.

-**`PML`**

-A single PML layer specification, which sets up one or more PML layers around the boundaries according to the following properties.
+The class represents a single PML layer specification, which sets up one or more PML layers around the boundaries according to the following properties.

 **`thickness` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;